dmbaturin/iproute2-cheatsheet/site/index.md

 Example: `ip route add 192.0.2.0/25 dev ppp0`

-Interface routes are commonly used with point-to-point interfaces like PPP tunnels where a next hop address is not required.
+Interface routes are commonly used with point-to-point interfaces like PPP tunnels.
+Since there is no chance that more than one host is connected to a point-to-point interface, there's also no need to specify the gateway address explicitly in those cases.

 <h3 id="ip-route-add-onlink">Add a route without consistency check for gateway reachability</h3>